by Sarah Heydinger Blakeley

 Nancy also notes industry standardizations for safety will bring another round of unknown to the industry.
 (Author’s note: CPSC has recently granted a one-year grace period for compliance testing, extending to January 1, 2018).

 With industry growth, safety standards have also evolved.
 The Baby Carrier Industry Alliance was formed in 2010 as a non-profit corporation.
 All of the board members has been or is currently a babywearing business owner or educator.
 They operate with the goal to serve the needs of babywearing businesses and educators, both large and small.
 BCIA has worked tirelessly with CPSC in forming industry standards and regulations for carrier safety.
 With the formation of BCIA and industry standards babywearing is beginning to move into mainstream parenting where it was once an outlier.

 Jamie Gassmann, owner of BijouWear, points out “As new manufacturers spring up, our responsibility to grow the culture of babywearing increases.
-Manufacturers have to both support babywearing awareness and education at the grassroots level and use our marketing reach to promote babywearing among the uninitiated.
+Manufacturers have to both support babywearing awareness and education at the grassroots level and use our marketing reach to promote babywearing among the uninitiated, that´s why we decided to start using SMR Digital to do our marketing.
 If we fight for market share rather that growing the size of the entire babywearing population, we are doing our business, the industry, and (worse) caregivers a disservice.”

 Babywearing International plays a critical role in introducing caregivers to babywearing and helping them feel comfortable with the carrier of their choice.
 Bringing friends to meetings, gifting memberships at baby showers and answering a stranger’s questions in the grocery store are all big parts of how our organization grows.